Is this application decentralized?

 How can I use this app?

 Currently there are no installers so you must download the project from GitHub, build, and follow the directions on how to start it.
 It currently is an alpha version in constant flux so in no way ready for real-world usage.
 It's best started up in an IDE like IntelliJ and ran as a demo for input into development.
-It is expected to be ready for real-world testing by version 0.7.0 which is expected to be released mid-2020.
+It is expected to be ready for real-world testing by version 0.7.0.
 Eventually it is expected to be embedded in an operating system when implemented with Rust.

 Who are the primary users targeted?